katesnelson/waterway-sim/README.md

 # waterway-sim
 *An inland waterway navigation simulation.
-NOTE: This model is still under development.
-Validation procedures have not been completed for this model.
-There are no guarantees as to its accuracy.*
+NOTE: Validation procedures were completed for this model in 2020 using Ohio River 2013 and 2014 AIS barge data as reported in ["Utilizing agent-based modeling to evaluate operational impacts of an incident and possible alternatives on US waterways"](https://doi.org/10.1177/0361198120941504).
+However there are no guarantees as to its accuracy in other situations.*

 This repo holds the code (Netlogo) for an agent-based model of inland waterway tow traffic in the context of extreme weather events conceptualized in